bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 3.1.0

-* Added featuredDistance setting to restrict featured locations by a specified distance.
+* Added featuredDistance setting to restrict featured locations by a specified distance (number value should be used).
+* Updated bundled version of Handlebars to v4.5.1 due to security issue.

 ### Version 3.0.1